 While this season is all about spending time with family and friends and giving back, it's important to make it a priority to be a little kinder on yourself this time of year, too.
 You deserve to feel good and enjoy the season.
 So in the spirit of that, we rounded up a few ideas for self-care so you can treat yourself a little better and relax when things get a crazy during the holidays.

 1. Go for a Walk

-If you're hosting a bunch of people at your home, find yourself overwhelmed with social situations, or feel so pressured from doing so much, you can cool off or calm down by simply taking a walk.
+If you're feeling overwhelmed, you can cool off or calm down by simply taking a walk.
 The fresh air will do you good, and just getting moving and changing locations can help give you a different perspective or clear your mind.

 2. Drink Some Water

 Chances are if you're so busy or preoccupied, you're probably forgetting to drink enough water.
 Take a moment to drink a glass and just be still for a bit.
 It won't take much time, and you might feel better.

 Meditation is an ideal way to combat holiday stress, and it doesn't take that much time to do, either.
 Just the act of taking some deep breaths and paying attention to your breathing can clear your head.
 Try the 16-second breath, which was recommended to us by Suze Yalof Schwartz, CEO and founder of Unplug Meditation.
 Breathe in through your nose for four seconds, hold the breath for four seconds, audibly exhale out for four seconds, and then hold for four seconds.

 Some of the anxiety we get during the holidays can be due to social media.
 When you're seeing other people's "perfect" holidays, that might make you more depressed or frustrated.
 Or you might feel too pressured to have a "perfect" holiday.
 All of that can get out of hand.
 So try to go phone-less for a few hours or limit your screen time so you can really be present and enjoy the season, without the pressure of Instagram likes.